 But, hey, that’s why I’m here to help.

 So what does this mean for your resume?
-You’re most hiring managers’ dream researcher!
+You’re most hiring managers’ dream team member!
 To communicate this, try including an example of how you’ve used your soft skills to achieve awesome results in a bullet point on your resume.